prlz77/LSTM-on-CNN/README.md

 ```

 ## Notes on Classification task
-Remember lua (and torch) index vectors from 1 instead of 0.
+Remember lua (and torch) indexes vectors starting from 1 instead of 0.
 Thus, labels should be an integer from 1 to #labels.
 By default the number of labels is ``max(labels)`` but can be manually set using ``--nlabels``

 ## Manual usage